Sentence Fragments

 3. When one debates an issue, he must have thorough knowledge of both sides of the issue.*

 How to Correct: To correct a problem with pronoun agreement, you must identify the antecedent of the pronoun, and then you must change the pronoun or the antecedent so that each agrees in number and person with the other.
 If the antecedent may be unclear to readers, you can replace the pronoun with its antecedent, or you might have to rewrite the sentence to clarify your meaning.
+1. When a student gets behind in the course, he or she has a difficult time completing all of the assignments, or When students get behind in the course, they have a difficult time completing all of the assignments.

 2. Judy asked Marie if the instructor wanted to see Marie.